MJBeltran13/BUCO_PI/4_troubleshooting/README.md

 **Problem**: Selected board does not match the connected hardware.

 **Solution**:
-- Go to `Tools > Board` and select the correct Arduino board model.
+- Go to `Tools > Board` and select the correct ESP8266 board model.
 - Double-check the board type and version.

 ## 5. Serial Communication Problems <a name="serial-communication-problems"></a>

 ### 5.1.
 Serial Monitor Not Working

-**Problem**: Unable to communicate with the Arduino using the Serial Monitor.
+**Problem**: Unable to communicate with BUCO PI using the Serial Monitor.

 **Solution**:
 - Check that the baud rate in the Serial Monitor matches the one set in your sketch.